javascriptpoet/notes/daily/general.md

 * <strong>I need so little</strong>
 Just a few sticks for dinner, warm sun for my back and my solar panels, friendly neighbours that dont mind marsians and their mars rovers,a little water from a close by stream, a few veggies from the same compassionate neighborly farmers and, most of all, the comfort of mind which is redundant all above provided. a

+#Jan 01, 17
+*<strong>Cold van on a new year morning</strong><br>
+you know, more and more i just want to sit and write stories.
+Thats what i do coding, basically.
+I dream up these abstraction, a way to think about a web of connections and dependancies in a way that fits familiar patterns, like a child to parent relationship.
+So, i'm coming up with a cover storie and i'm getting better and better at it.
+So, when you figured out how to use a hammer ... you want to write a few stories with it.

+*The efficiency of messaging apps<br>
+like fb is completely addictive and a big game changer in communications.The method has flows, like any other method, thats why i and suspect a lot more switched from voice to written form.
+But, on a lonely new year morning when the sun is slow to warm up my van, libraries are closed, been working out of the van for so long w/o hardly a spoken word, yeah, like this one, thats when i wish we did not switch so quick.
+ Efficiency is one thing, but direct human contact is another.
+No point being efficient in separating us.
+What if we were just as efficient at uniting and knowing about each other.
+Its the balance.
+Out of balance is what mad is.

+*I'm also coming to realize that most of my troubles with confusion is just a minor technical issue of neglecting my tight schedule of bowl smoking.
+Like the fire of understanding, neglect it for too long and it starts to die out.

+*the day just got better.
+Look back thru my old code and see this line, like a smile and wink: return compose().treeWalker(hisMonkeys)(monkeyToys)

+*I'm writing this cos i really enjoy reading my notes, except for the part where i go endlessly about some new bright abstraction of the past moment.
+Please, fellah, dont do it to me and anybody else.
+Very annoying.
+Or, if you do, be short, clear and engaging, please.